Maine Death with Dignity Leads Effort to Offer Humane Option for Life’s End

 - Two oral requests separated by a 15-day waiting period, and one written request witnessed by two people, one of whom must not be an heir or family member.

-- Psychological evaluation should the physician suspect impaired decision-making.
+- Mental health evaluation required if either physician suspects impaired decision-making.

 - Physician must share information about all forms of treatment and end-of-life care options, including hospice and palliative care.